makinarocks/awesome-industrial-machine-datasets/data-explanation/SECOM/README.md

 ## Semicon
 ### [SECOM](http://archive.ics.uci.edu/ml/datasets/secom): Semiconductor manufacturing process data.

-반도체 제조 공정에서 590개의 sensors로부터 수집한 FAB 데이터이다.
-Data는 secom.data와 secom_labels.data 두 파일로 이루어져 있다. secom.data 파일은 590개의 features, 1567개의 examples를 가진 1567 * 590 matrix로 구성되어 있다.  secom_labels.data는 1567개의 각 data마다 classifications 값과 data time stamp 값을 포함하고 있다. secom_labels.data에서 -1은 pass(정상), 1은 fail(비정상)을 나타낸다.
+FAB data collected from 590 sensors in the semiconductor manufacturing process.
+Data consists of two files, 'secom.data' and 'secom_labels.data'.
+The 'secom.data' file consists of 1567 * 590 matrices with 590 features and 1567 examples. 'secom_labels.data' file contains classifications value and data time stamp value for each 1567 data.
+In 'secom_labels.data' file, -1 indicates pass (normal) and 1 indicates fail (abnormal).

 ![](https://img.shields.io/badge/sector-semicon-blue.svg)
 ![](https://img.shields.io/badge/labeled-yes-blue.svg)
 ![](https://img.shields.io/badge/time--series-yes-blue.svg)
 ![](https://img.shields.io/badge/feature_selection-gray.svg) ![](<https://img.shields.io/badge/simulation-no-red.svg>)

 #### Data Set Information

-- 참고
+- Note

-data file 내에 training data와 test data가 구분되어 있지 않다.
+There is no distinction between training data and test data in the data file.
-590개의 각 __변수__ -> 590개 각각의 sensor를 의미
+590 __variables__ -> 590 __sensors__
-[UCI 홈페이지](http://archive.ics.uci.edu/ml/datasets/secom)에서는 feature의 개수를 591개라고 명시하였으나, 데이터를 직접 로드해 본 결과 secom.data을 dataframe으로 전환한 형태가 (1567, 590)의 shape을 가지고 있었다. 또한 "Big Data Technologies and Applications.
-Springer International Publishing.
-(2018)" 에서도 590개의 feature라고 명시하였다.
+[On the UCI homepage](http://archive.ics.uci.edu/ml/datasets/secom), the number of features was specified as 591, but as a result of directly loading the data, the shape of 'secom.data' converted to dataframe had a shape of (1567, 590).
+Big Data Technologies and Applications (Springer International Publishing.
+(2018)) also identified 590 features.

-- 데이터 요약
+- Data Summary

 Data Set Characteristics | Attribute Characteristics | Associated Tasks
 ---- | ---- | ----